Accessibility

 Manually Adding Form Fields

-Screenshot of Acrobat Pro with Form Field Toll aligned over the document.
+Screenshot of Acrobat with text form component aligned over the document.

 Note: You can access a form control's Properties dialog box in multiple ways:

-• Right click on the form control in the document then select Properties from the list of options.
+• Right click on the form component in the document then select Properties from the list of options.

-• Right click on the form control in the Prepare Form Pane then select Properties from the list of options.
+• Right click on the form component in the Prepare Form Pane then select Properties from the list of options.

 Tagging Form Fields in the Accessibility Tags Tree